RileyGabrielson/rileygabrielson.github.io/_posts/2025-04-24-getting-better-should-be-fun.markdown

 > You will be better at your craft if you enjoy it

 Let's clarify a couple things about that statement.
-I'm not saying that hard work and doesn't have it's place.
+I'm not saying that hard work doesn't have it's place.
 All you "rise and grinders" can put your pitchforks and dumbells away.
 Learning new skills can be uncomfortable, stretching, and frustrating.

 However, if programming is **only** uncomfortable and frustrating, then you are not going to improve for long, and you will be miserable.
 That's a lame strategy.

-Enjoying engineering will help you to do some remarkable things.
+The best engineers I know are excited about what they do.
+The reason is that enjoying engineering will push you to do some remarkable things.
 You will learn faster, dive deeper, and in my experience work longer.
 As an example of wild things you do while having fun, I'm writing this blog post at 3 in the morning.
 I couldn't sleep and I was excited about my little website :)

 ## "I have stuff to do"